 Nicaraguan Sign LanguagePrint

+Vigorous.
 Increasing use among hearing people.
-Users know little Spanish [spa].
+All ages.
+Also use Spanish [spa].

 Emerged around 1980 among deaf children at newly-established schools in Managua (Senghas and Coppola 2011), with gradually increasing complexity since then.
 One school has taught literacy using SignWriting, but this is not in widespread use.